 2. Give Yourself A Budget And Set Your Priorities

 How much can you actually allow yourself to spend?
 If you’re having a dinner party, then you might want to splurge on the table set-up and food.
-If you’re doing a birthday party, then you might spend more on the finger foods and drinks!
+For a birthday party, you might spend more on the finger foods and drinks!
 It all depends which direction you choose to take.

 When times have been tough, I went to the discount store with cash, rather than a credit card, so that I didn’t splurge.